-Policy Spatial Objective(s) Core Policies Indicator(s) Target DC1 - Protection of Amenity 808, 809 СР9 No indicator identified.
+Policy Snatial Objective(s) Core Policies Indicator(s) Target DC1 - Protection of Amenity S08, S09 CP9 No indicator identified.
 No target identified.
 DC2 - Principles of new Housing S01, S02 CP1 Average density of developments.
 30 dph.
 Number of houses built by tenure and size.
-Yao a year, type and size to be determined by Strategic Housing Market Assessment.
 780 a year, type and size to be determined by Strategic Housing Market Assessment.
 DC3 - Replacement Dwellings and Extensions in the Countryside SO1 CP1 None Identified.